 UNIVERSITY EXPECTATIONS WITH RESPECT TO SEXUAL MISCONDUCT

-The expectations of our community regarding sexual misconduct can be summarized as follows: In order for individuals to engage in sexual activity of any type with each other, there must be clear, knowing, and voluntary consent prior to and during sexual activity.
-Consent is sexual permission.
+Consent: The expectations of our community regarding sexual misconduct can be summarized as follows: In order for individuals to engage in sexual activity of any type with each other, there must be clear, knowing, and voluntary consent prior to and during sexual contact.
 Consent can be given by word or action, but non-verbal consent is not as clear as talking about what a person wants sexually and what a person doesn't want.
 Consent to some form of sexual activity cannot be automatically taken as consent to any other form of sexual activity.
 Silence--without actions demonstrating permission--cannot be assumed to show consent.

 In short: Ask for consent.
 Respect the reply.

-Students should understand that the University’s disciplinary processes do not and are not intended to afford the specificity or the due process or other rights of criminal or civil statutes or any other legal authorities.
+Students should understand that the University’s conduct processes do not and are not intended to afford specific due process or other rights of criminal or civil statutes or any other legal authorities.
 Conduct violations that are also violations of Tennessee law may be referred to the appropriate legal authorities for adjudication.

-In campus hearings, legal terms like "guilt," "innocence," and "burdens of proof" are not applicable, but the University never assumes a student is in violation of college policy.
+In campus hearings, legal terms like "guilt," "innocence," and "burdens of proof" are not applicable.
+The University never assumes a student is in violation of college policy.
 Campus hearings are conducted to take into account the totality of evidence available from relevant sources.

 The University reserves the right to take whatever measures it deems necessary in response to an allegation of sexual misconduct in order to protect students' rights and personal safety.
-Such measures include, but are not limited to, modification of living arrangements, interim suspension from campus pending a hearing, and reporting the matter to the local police.
+Such measures include, but are not limited to, modification of living arrangements, change of schedule or alternate class arrangements, and interim suspension from campus pending a hearing.
 Not all forms of sexual misconduct will be deemed to be equally serious offenses, and the University reserves the right to impose different sanctions, ranging from warning to permanent separation from the University, depending on the severity of the offense.
-The University will consider the concerns and rights of both the complainant and the person accused of sexual misconduct.
+The University will consider the concerns and rights of both the reporter and the person responding to the allegation of sexual misconduct.

 The sexual orientation and/or gender identity of individuals engaging in sexual activity is not relevant to allegations under this policy.